th3or14/img-hash-tools/README.md

 * Qt

-## Running in a Docker container on Linux/X11
+## Building

-As an alternative to installation you can build and run this project in a Docker container.
+Use `CMakeLists.txt` from the top directory.
+On Linux/X11 you can also build and run this project in a Docker container.
+Then Docker is required.
 Run `docker/start.sh` for a quick start.
 Afterwards you can use created symlinks to the built applications in the root directory of a running container.
 Input data can be accessed via a mounted shared folder.